Smooth Signature Change as a Mechanism for Singularity Avoidance in BTZ Black Holes: Discussion and Conclusions

 \subsection{Concluding Perspective}

-The signature-changing paradigm, when placed on firm mathematical footing through consistent regularization, offers a compelling alternative to quantum-gravitational singularity regularization.
-Our work demonstrates that classical general relativity possesses previously unrecognized capacity for self-regularization through fundamental geometric transformations.

-The atemporality mechanism represents more than mere singularity avoidance—it provides a dynamical interpretation of the Euclideanization that has long been employed as a mathematical device in quantum gravity.
-By showing how signature change naturally emerges as a vacuum solution with bounded curvature and complete geodesics, we strengthen the case for considering geometric transformations as fundamental rather than phenomenological approaches to spacetime singularities.
+This work has established signature change as a mathematically consistent and physically robust mechanism for singularity resolution in black hole spacetimes.
+By replacing the problematic discontinuous sign function with a smooth transition function, we have resolved the foundational issues that plagued previous approaches and provided a clear, unambiguous implementation of atemporality.

+Our smooth-transition framework demonstrates that classical general relativity, when extended to allow signature change, possesses a previously unrecognized capacity for self-regularization.
+The resulting geometry is a genuine vacuum solution with bounded curvature in the Lorentzian exterior and at the horizon, complete geodesics in the sense that no timelike geodesic reaches the singularity in finite proper time, linear stability, consistent quantum field propagation, and unchanged thermodynamics.
+This suggests that some of the most profound problems in black hole physics—the singularity problem and the information paradox—may be resolved at the classical level through geometric mechanisms, without requiring a full theory of quantum gravity.

+\textbf{Clarification on the nature of singularity resolution:} It is important to clarify the precise sense in which the singularity is resolved.
+While the Kretschmann scalar still diverges at $r = 0$ in the Euclidean interior, this point is \emph{causally disconnected} from the Lorentzian exterior.
+No timelike observer can reach the horizon in finite proper time, let alone the singularity.
+Thus, our framework provides a \emph{mechanism for singularity avoidance} rather than a complete removal of the curvature singularity.
+This distinction is crucial: we have not eliminated the mathematical singularity, but we have rendered it \emph{physically inaccessible}.
+This is consistent with the atemporality mechanism, which replaces the classical timelike evolution toward the singularity with a Euclidean, timeless region.

+The atemporality mechanism, in particular, offers a compelling physical interpretation of the signature change: the transition from a Lorentzian to a Euclidean signature at the horizon corresponds to the cessation of temporal evolution, effectively freezing the interior and preventing the formation of a singularity.
+This is a radical departure from the standard picture of black hole interiors, but it is grounded in a well-defined mathematical framework.

-As we continue to probe the extreme regimes of gravitational physics, signature-changing geometries stand as mathematically consistent and physically intriguing frameworks that may ultimately bridge our understanding of classical and quantum descriptions of spacetime.
+As we continue to explore the extreme regimes of gravitational physics, signature-changing geometries stand as mathematically consistent and physically intriguing frameworks that may ultimately bridge our understanding of classical and quantum descriptions of spacetime.
+The smooth-transition paradigm developed in this work provides a solid foundation for future investigations, from the extension to four-dimensional black holes to the exploration of cosmological applications and quantum gravitational implications.